Training and progression

 AGCAS

 Universities will also be looking for commitment to the profession and the necessary skills and attributes to be a good teacher.
 Some paid or unpaid experience of working with or shadowing teachers in the classroom is required by most providers.
 Experience of working with children and young people in other settings such as sports clubs, scouts and youth clubs can also support your application.
-It’s important that you speak to training providers about what they expect in terms of classroom or other experience.
+It is important that you speak to training providers about what they expect in terms of classroom or other experience.

 All students on ITE courses are required to undergo criminal and other checks through membership of the Protecting Vulnerable Groups (PVG) scheme run by Disclosure Scotland.